-Two weeks in Japan is not enough.
+Two weeks to journey through Japan is not enough.
 But if you’re like us and you have limited time and/or funds, you can probably squeeze in most of what you want to experience into a fortnight.

 We travelled to Japan in spring because it coincided nicely with a four day Easter weekend, the end of the ski season and (hopefully) the start of the cherry blossom season.
 It was also around the time of my 30th birthday and I couldn’t think of a better way to celebrate!